eloukas/seq2seq-chatbot/README.md

 -------

 ## Future Work:
-- Importing pre-trained embeddings like Glove
+- Importing pre-trained embeddings like GloVe
 - Use SOTA Transformers like BERT
 - Use early stopping on a validation set
+- Add chit-chat dialogues to the dataset